 My soul magnifies the Lord.
 Luke 1:46

 Words of faith do not originate from a vacuum.
-What spills out during the times when I am stretched to my limit reflects the kind of faith I have cultivated previously.
-A well known bible teacher said, “Who I am when hard times hit is really who I am.”
+What spills out during the times when I am stretched to my limit reflects the kind of faith I have previously cultivated.
+A well-known Bible teacher said, "Who I am when hard times hit is really who I am."
 True!
-The words I speak during my most painful moments are a mirror that reflects the foundation of my life.
+The words I speak during my most painful moments are mirrors that reflect the foundation of my life.

-Hannah endured the scourge of barrenness and when she was finally touched by the divine hand of God, she delivered a famous discourse that spanned a dozen verses.
-It is one of the most prophetic words in all of scripture.
+Hannah endured the scourge of barrenness.
+When the divine hand of God finally touched her, she delivered a famous discourse that spanned a dozen verses.
+It is one of the most prophetic passages in all of scripture.

 Eloquence is not confined to adults.
-Mary was merely a teenager when she was visited by an angel.
+Mary was merely a teenager when an angel visited her.
 Given a task that would have crushed most grownups, she also rose up to deliver the famous Magnificat.
-The fact that such words could flow from a twelve year old is an indication that her childhood was also spent learning the scriptures.
-She didn’t just speak shallow words of praise.
-She also highlighted the ‘ways of God’ that could only be known by one who had reviewed God’s dealings with His people throughout Israel’s history.
+The fact that such words could flow from a twelve-year-old is an indication that her childhood was also spent learning the scriptures.
+She didn't just speak shallow words of praise.
+She also highlighted the 'ways of God' that could only be known by one who had reviewed God's dealings with His people throughout Israel's history.

 I walk in the shoes of Hannah, of Elizabeth, and of Mary.
 Their footsteps are easy to see, but hard to follow, yet I choose their narrow path.
 In Jesus' name, Amen

 Copyright Christine Inc./ Find more info at: www.daughtersofpromise.org

 For more from Christine Wyrtzen and Jaime Wyrtzen Lauze, please visit www.daughtersofpromise.org